rossta/rossta.github.com/source/blog/2016-05-09-offline-page-for-your-rails-application.html.md

 At least, not typically.
 We could use [App Cache](http://diveintohtml5.info/offline.html) and the Cache Manifest to create an offline experience.
 For [a number of reasons](http://alistapart.com/article/application-cache-is-a-douchebag), developers have found App Cache difficult to work with.

-Luckily, there's a new web standard, [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), that potentially supplants App Cache by providing more granular control over network mechanism is JavaScript, as opposed to manifest files.
+Luckily, there's a new web standard, [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), that potentially supplants App Cache by providing more granular control over networking in JavaScript, as opposed to manifest files.

 For now, let's consider how we might render a simple error page with our own branding when a user attempts to come back to our site without a connection.
 Keep in